 It is felt that poor circulation to the spinal cord is the cause of spinal injury in delayed treatment of traumatic spondylolisthesis.
 The longer the spinal cord is without blood flow, the higher is the degree of permanent ischemia and death to spinal tissue.
 Thirty minutes of decompression decreased flow to 49 ml/minute.
 But after 180 minutes of low blood flow, it dropped to 19.8 ml/minutes.

-There was a case of multiple spondylolisthesis from L2 to L5.
-Because there was little spinal cord compression, the treatment was conservative and the patient recovered completely.
+There was a case of multiple spondylolistheses from L2 to L5.
+Because there was little spinal cord compression, the treatment was conservative, and the patient recovered completely.